 A completely unique, one-of-a-kind world by combining the timeless art of storytelling and the latest in digital cinema technology.

-The power of ancient myths and the imagination of today’ s most gifted storytellers have come together for the rousing action/fantasy/adventure Gods of Egypt, a grandly entertaining spectacle that transports audiences into a vivid universe of larger-than-life figures locked in epic battle.
+The power of ancient myths and the imagination of today’s most gifted storytellers have come together for the rousing action/fantasy/adventure Gods of Egypt, a grandly entertaining spectacle that transports audiences into a vivid universe of larger-than-life figures locked in an epic battle.

 Imagine a world carved from stone and gilt in gold.
 Visually futuristic, this realm conjures an alternate world where ancient gods live among mortals.

 This coexistence between beings existed so long as there was peace, but the trust between man and God has been shattered by hubris, jealousy and betrayal as the destruction of all creation dawns nears.

 In this spectacular action-adventure, the survival of mankind hangs in the balance as an unexpected mortal hero Bek [Brenton Thwaites] undertakes a thrilling journey to save the world and rescue his true love.
 In order to succeed, he must enlist the help of the powerful god Horus [Nikolaj Coster-Waldau] in an unlikely alliance against Set [Gerard Butler], the merciless god of darkness, who has usurped Egypt’s throne, plunging the once peaceful and prosperous empire into chaos and conflict.

 As their breathtaking battle against Set and his henchmen takes them into the afterlife and across the heavens, both god and mortal must pass tests of courage and sacrifice if they hope to prevail in the spectacular final confrontation.